stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 * High test coverage with unit-tests developed _test-first_ or _test-in-parallel_ with the source code.

-* Detailed documentation throughout (with a focus on examples and illustration of use-cases).
+* Detailed documentation throughout, with a focus on examples and illustration of use-cases.

-* Third-party libraries and technologies must be well-documented and widely supported.
+* Third-party libraries and technologies should be well-documented and widely supported.

-Some of these might seem high-flown or even pointless for a personal project, however experience teaches us that sound principles avoids pain and bugs in the future, especially for a large project perhaps developed over several years.

-On the other hand this _is_ a personal project and we allow ourselves some freedom in our decisions that might not be possible under the constraints of a real-world project - we can reinvent as many wheels as we choose if there is sufficient reason (or challenge) in doing so.
+On the other hand this _is_ a personal project so we allow ourselves some freedoms that might not be possible under the constraints of a real-world project - we can reinvent as many wheels as we choose if there is sufficient reason (or challenge) in doing so.

 ---